 • How long the data will be stored.

-• Details of your rights to correct, erase, restrict or object to such processing.
+• Details of your rights to Access, Rectify, Erase, Restrict or Object to such processing.

 • Information about your right to withdraw consent at any time.